lammps/lammps/doc/src/fitpod.rst

 because the training of the quadratic POD potential still requires us to calculate and store the quadratic global descriptors  and their gradient.
-Furthermore, the quadratic POD potential may require more training data in order to prevent overfitting.
-In order to reduce the computational cost of fitting the quadratic POD potential and avoid overfitting, we can use subsets of two-body and three-body PODs for constructing the new descriptors.
+Furthermore, the quadratic POD potential may require more training data in order to prevent over-fitting.
+In order to reduce the computational cost of fitting the quadratic POD potential and avoid over-fitting, we can use subsets of two-body and three-body PODs for constructing the new descriptors.